-Today, we are really excited to share another one of the stories of our main photographer - Vadims Pjatrikovs.
+Today, I am really excited to share another one of my stories with you.

 This will be a very special one though - you will be taken on a complete journey from a sketch to a completed and refined artwork.
 You will get a chance to see what happens behind the curtain, what happens in an artist's soul and life and what inspires him to create such breathtaking photography.
 Hold your breath, and let's dive in...

 I wanted to visit the Lake District for years but never had enough time.
 Or that is what I was telling myself at least.
 My favourite part of the train journey has always been glancing over the horizon moving fast by and disappearing behind.

 Sitting next to my lovely wife, sipping a cup of coffee, admiring deep green fields flying by.
 What else could one dream of?
 The start of this trip was already very promising.

 On the train to Windermere, what I felt most excited about and what I was looking forward to the most was enjoying the peacefulness of the British countryside.
 This is something that my soul has been longing for a real while.

 You probably know this feeling too - when your every day is full of rushing, and all you want is to disappear in the beauty of a hidden-away little village for a while - to recharge your energy, to recharge your life batteries, to feed your inspiration with something that is more significant than a busy everyday life.